jd9913/Covid-Utilization-Dashboard/README.md

 :memo: [Installation Instructions](install)
 ========
->Clone the repository, open index.html with a webserver.
+>Clone the repository
+>> Choose either the Bed Dashboard folder or the Resources dashboard Folder
+>> Open index.html with a webserver to view the data located within the data folder in a file named hospital.json

 :computer: [Usage Information](usage)
 ===